Sergio Mies

 Sergio Mies is a Brazilian physician and researcher who served as a professor of surgery at the Universidade de São Paulo from 1976 to 2023.

 Early life and education

 Mies was born in São Paulo, Brazil.
-He graduated with a degree in medicine from the Medical School of the Universidade de São Paulo in 1968.
+He graduated with a degree in medicine from the Universidade de São Paulo in 1968.
 Later, he completed a medical residency in surgery from 1969 to 1970.
-He earned his Ph.D. in medicine in 1973 at the Medical School of the Universidade de São Paulo and his thesis focused on the hemodynamics of liver transplantation.
+He earned his Ph.D. in medicine in 1973 at the medical school of the Universidade de São Paulo and his thesis focused on the hemodynamics of liver transplantation.

 Career

 During his early career, Mies focused his research primarily on the impacts of schistosomiasis on liver functioning.
 He worked as a professor from 1976 to 2023 in the surgery department of the Universidade de São Paulo.

 Research

 Mies was instrumental in developing the living-donor liver transplantation technique, in which a segment of the liver is transplanted from a living donor to a recipient.
 Following the procedure, the livers of both the donor and the recipient regenerate.